filippopovic/fabric-samples-tpc/e2e-samples/tpc-samples/README.md

 - **Number of source files**: For large files, consider splitting your file into multiple files.
 Delta or parquet format would be preferred over csv due to compression.
 - **Source file sizes**: Files should be at least 4 MB in size.
 - **Collocation**: For optimal performance, ensure that your source data is in the same geographical region as your warehouse or lakehouse.
+Storage account used in this repo is in West US 2 region.

 Please note that duration of this step may vary depending whether your warehouse or lakehouse is in the same region as source storage account.